nathanscrivener/Terms-and-Conditions/index.md

 12.2    Notices are deemed received:

-    a)  If delivered personally, upon delivery;
+- If delivered personally, upon delivery;
-    b)  If sent by post, three (3) Working Days after posting; or
+- If sent by post, three (3) Working Days after posting; or
-    c)  If sent by email, upon transmission to the correct email address without notification of delivery failure (or, if transmitted after 5:00 pm NZ time on a Working Day or on a non-working day, deemed received at 9:00 am on the next Working Day).
+- If sent by email, upon transmission to the correct email address without notification of delivery failure (or, if transmitted after 5:00 pm NZ time on a Working Day or on a non-working day, deemed received at 9:00 am on the next Working Day).

 <h2>13.0 GENERAL</h2>